-- repo_dir Project template input directory. - context Dict for populating the template's variables. - output_dir Where to output the generated project dir into. - overwrite_if_exists Overwrite the contents of the output directory if it exists. - accept_hooks Accept pre and post hooks if set to True.
+- repo_dir Project template input directory. - context Dict for populating the template's variables. - output_dir Where to output the generated project dir into. - overwrite_if_exists Overwrite the contents of the output directory if it exists. - skip_if_file_exists Skip the files in the corresponding directories if they already exist - accept_hooks Accept pre and post hooks if set to True. - keep_project_on_failure If True keep generated project directory even when generation fails

+'''

 cookiecutter.generate.is_copy_only_path(path, context)

+'''